Dan J. Harkey

 The trust agreement will define the terms and relationships of the parties regarding the trust assets, including the grantor, trustee, and beneficiary.

-Grantor or trustor:
+Grantor or Trustor:

 Every trust has one or more grantors who convey the property to the trustee.
 The trust agreement will state the terms of the trust.